Deconstructing Miss Granger:

 He may be a jock, but we didn’t get any real indication in GoF that he is a *stupid* jock.
 (However inarticulate he may be in a second, or more probably third, language.)
 His turning up at the ball with a Muggle-born Gryffindor on his arm isn’t exactly something that happened by accident.
 And I’d really like to know just whose idea that originally was.

-On Hermione’s side; one hardly needs to strain to write up a list of the top several people that showing up at the Yule brawl on Viktor Krum’s arm had her scoring off of.
+On Hermione’s side; one hardly needs to strain to write up a list of the top half dozen people that showing up at the Yule brawl on Viktor Krum’s arm had her scoring off of.
 And make sure that list includes someone that she had already concluded is subject to bouts of jealousy.

 The allegation that she "uses" famous young men to her own advantage may have smarted.
 Just a little.